SumiaAbiden/The_Lost_City/README.md

 # The Lost City

 **The Lost City** is an interactive hangman city-guessing game developed with Flutter.
-Players guess world cities letter by letter, just like in Hangman, and discover fun facts about them.
+Players guess world cities letter by letter, just like in Hangman, and discover facts about them.
 The app offers a modern UI, dark mode, sound effects, secure user authentication, and score tracking using Firebase and Supabase.

 ---